JonahMerrell/math5610/homework7/homework7_solutions.md

 | 16x16          | 3.95861e-05		        |
 | 32x32          | 4.16900e-05		        |

-After testing the conjugate method for various precisions on the hilbert matrix for various sizes, I found that changing the tolerance of the iteration radicaly changed the result by far more than the tolrance change.
-I suspect that the hilbert mnatrix never converges.
-However, despite running the program for e-10 precision, the 8x8,16x16, and 32x32 matrices had only achieved e-5.
+After testing the conjugate method for various precisions on the hilbert matrix for various sizes, I found that changing the tolerance of the iteration radicaly changed the result by far more than the tolerance change.
+I suspect that the hilbert matrix never converges.
+Despite running the program for e-10 precision, the 8x8,16x16, and 32x32 matrices had only achieved e-5.

 Since testing for 10000 iterations didnt acheive e-10 precision, I tried testing the conjugate gradient method for 100000 iterations, to hopefully allow the computer more time to compute a solution to greater accuracy.
-Sadly, despite adding 10 times more iterations, the solutions for all 4 matrices I tested didnt increase in their precision (With the minor exception of the 16x16 matrix, which did increase in accuracy by 2 digits of precision).
+Sadly, despite adding 10 times more iterations, the solutions for all 4 matrices I tested didnt increase in their precision.

 I suspect doing additional iterations will not help these matrices converge any further.